 While there are many tools available to help you manage your finances, I personally like to use Mint.com.
 Mint is a free online tool that helps track and analyze your financial accounts, from savings and checking to investments.
 Like many other financial planning tools, you can create a budget and track bills with Mint, but it also helps identify opportunities to save money based on your own personal situation.
 And it’s completely safe and secure.

 In addition to managing your money, finding ways to save on the things you already buy is another step toward financial stability.
 This can be as small as replacing that morning latte with a less expensive cup of coffee, or as big as forgoing the option to trade in your car for two more years.
 It would be a mistake to think that it’s only big expenses that need to be cut back on.
 All those little expenses are exactly where you need to focus on and start pinching pennies.

 Using coupons is one tried and true way to save, but it goes beyond clipping the Sunday paper.
-Whenever you purchase something, from a dinner out to a new television, a quick search online for coupons or discount codes will pay off more than you realize.
+Whenever you purchase something, from a dinner out to a new television, a quick search online for coupons or discount codes on sites like Coupon Sherpa will pay off more than you realize.

 Other ways to reduce expenses include shopping around for better insurance and credit card rates, shopping online, and negotiating with providers for special rates on services like cable, internet and telephone.

 Reducing waste is another great way to save money.
 Reducing the amount of waste that goes into landfills not only helps the environment but also our finances.
 There are many items you can recycle which put extra cash into your wallet, including paper, plastic, aluminum, and glass.